 SHBEC will operate 24 hours per day, seven days per week with occasional shutdown periods for planned maintenance work.
 The fuel source for SHBEC will be ‘Refuse Derived Fuel’ (RDF).
 RDF is residual waste that has been processed to comply with the particular specifications of the end user regarding calorific value, moisture content, quantity and format.
 All RDF is likely to be delivered to the Site by road, using HGVs, via a new access road created from South Marsh Road.
-SHBEC will make use of up to 750,000 tonnes of RDF per year to produce enough electricity to supply the needs of close to 100,000 homes.
+SHBEC will make use of up to 753,500 tonnes of RDF per year to produce enough electricity to supply the needs of close to 100,000 homes.

 RDF will be combusted within SHBEC at temperatures above 850°C. The heat created will be used to produce steam, which can then be used to generate electricity using a steam turbine.
 Some of the steam could potentially be used to provide heat to local users.
 Any non-combustible material, such as glass, metal or stone, will be collected at the end of the combustion process and sent off site for reuse and recycling where possible.

-Emissions from SHBEC will be cleaned by a sophisticated flue gas treatment facility before being released into the atmosphere, and will be carefully controlled and monitored to ensure that they meet the stringent limits set by the Environment Agency and relevant legislation.
+Emissions from SHBEC will be cleaned by a sophisticated flue gas treatment facility before being released into the atmosphere.
+Emissions will be carefully controlled and monitored to ensure that they meet the stringent limits set by the Environment Agency and relevant legislation.

 Why was another application submitted for SHBEC?

 Since the Planning Permission was granted for the Consented Development in April 2019, EPWM has been assessing potential opportunities to improve SHBEC’s efficiency.
 It is now proposed that SHBEC would have a gross electrical output of up to 95 MW.
 In order to achieve this, the following works (additional to those which have been approved by the Planning Permission) would be required: